Join us for Basic Musculoskeletal Ultrasound Course on January 17 (In Person or Online) Learn More >>>

 Aug 12, 2019

-The quality of an ultrasound image is strongly dependent on the quality of the ultrasound transducer used to acquire it.
-Defective as well as poorly remanufactured transducers can lead to a wrong or missed diagnosis.
+The diagnostic quality of an ultrasound image is strongly dependent on the performance level of the ultrasound transducer used to acquire it.
+Defective as well as poorly remanufactured or repaired transducers can lead to a wrong or missed diagnosis.
 Regular assessment of transducer operation and quality control of repaired transducers are critical for optimal patient care.1,2

 The American Institute of Ultrasound in Medicine recommends the following:

-1. That manufacturers should provide for a periodic automated self-test of transducers to confirm proper operation and that they will inform the operator in the event of failure, as is recommended by US Food and Drug Administration (FDA) Guidance2 in Section 5.2.5.6.
+1. That manufacturers should provide for a periodic automated self-test of transducers that confirms proper operation and informs the operator in the event of failure, as is recommended by US Food and Drug Administration (FDA) Guidance2 in Section 5.2.5.6.

-2. That manufacturers should include periodic preventive maintenance instructions for operators to evaluate proper operation of transducers and to identify when the devices are no longer operating properly.
+3. That manufacturers should include periodic preventative maintenance instructions for operators to evaluate proper 3D operation of transducers so that operators can identify when the devices are no longer operating properly.
+These instructions should follow the recommendations for AIUM Quality Assurance Manual for Gray Scale Ultrasound Scanners and AIUM Routine Quality Assurance of Clinical Ultrasound Equipment 2.0.

 References